 Board of Directors

-Mohammad al-Asad is an architect and urbanist, as well as an architectural and urban historian, and the Founding Director of CSBE.
-He studied architecture at the University of Illinois at Urbana-Champaign and history of architecture at Harvard University before taking post-doctoral research positions at Harvard and at the Institute for Advanced Study in Princeton.
-He has taught at the University of Jordan, the German Jordanian University, Princeton University, the Massachusetts Institute of Technology, Harvard University, and the University of Illinois at Urbana-Champaign, where he was the Alan K. and Leonarda Laing Distinguished Visiting Professor.
-He was also adjunct professor at Carleton University in Ottawa.
-He in addition has taught a number of open online courses on architecture and planning in association with the Aga Khan Trust for Culture Education Program and with the Edraak platform.
+He studied architecture at the University of Illinois at Urbana-Champaign, and history of architecture at Harvard University before taking on post-doctoral research positions at Harvard and at the Institute for Advanced Study in Princeton.
+He taught at Harvard, Princeton University, the Massachusetts Institute of Technology, the University of Jordan, the German Jordanian University, and the University of Illinois at Urbana-Champaign, where he was the Alan K. and Leonarda Laing Distinguished Visiting Professor.
+He was also an adjunct professor at Carleton University in Ottawa.
+In addition, he has taught a series of Massive Open Online Courses (MOOC) in both Arabic and English on architecture and urbanism for the Edraak Platform of the Queen Rania Foundation for Education and Development, and for the Aga Khan Trust for Culture Education Program.

-He has been a member of the board of directors of organizations including the Jordan National Gallery of Fine Arts (part of the Royal Society for Fine Arts).
-He also served as a project reviewer for the Aga Khan Award for Architecture between 1989 and 2007, and a member of the Award's Steering Committee between 2008 and 2019.
+He is a member of the board of directors of the Jordan National Gallery of Fine Arts (part of the Royal Society for Fine Arts).
+He also had served as the Coordinator of the International Academic and Curatorial Committee for the Discover Islamic Art project of the Museum With No Frontiers, and was a member of the Amman Commission, which served as an advisory body for the Mayor of Amman.

 Hani Imam Hussaini is a practicing architect, and the founder and director of Almarsam Architects & Engineers in Amman.
 He received his architectural education from the University of Cambridge, where he obtained his Bachelor's and Master's degrees, as well as his Diploma in Architecture.
 He practiced architecture in the United Kingdom, both independently and at the London practice of Panter Hudspith Architects.
 He was a Partner and Head of Architecture at Omrania & Associates, and the director of its Jordan offices which he helped establish.
 Apart from Jordan and the United Kingdom, he has been involved in projects in Greece, Portugal, Qatar, Saudi Arabia, Spain, the United Arab Emirates, and the West Bank.
 His experience spans a very wide range of sectors and scales, and includes residential, commercial, retail, leisure, hospitality, education, and sports projects.
 Hussaini is a member of both the Jordan Engineers Association and the Royal Institute of British Architects.